-Apple's invincibility fades on iPhone miss, global woes
+Apple's invincibility fades on Iphone miss, global woes

 Tuesday's numbers also showed the impact of the economic slowdown in Europe on its sales, something a smaller, less-exposed Apple was able to dodge a few years ago.

 "Apple is a little bit more vulnerable," said Giri Cherukuri, head trader at OakBrook Investments.
-"There are chinks in their armour now."
+"There are chinks in their armor now."

 The reason for its vulnerability: its very success and size.